-In a recent webinar with Early Growth Financial Services’ VP of Operations, Ryan Johnson, we reviewed the importance of building a Chart of Accounts (COA) as an essential part of building up your startup accounting function.
-You can access the deck here, click below to view the recording, or read on for a summary.
+In a recent webinar with Early Growth Financial Services’ VP of Operations, Ryan Johnson, we reviewed the importance of building a Charts of Accounts (COA) as an essential part of building up your startup accounting function.
+You can access the deck here, click below to view the recording or read on for a summary.

-1. What exactly is a Chart of Accounts (COA)?
+1. What is a Chart of Accounts (COA)?

-In simple terms, it is an indexed listing of all the different account classifications for your organization’s expenses.
-A COA is targeted to your company’s specific revenue streams and forms the core of your accounting system.
+In simple terms, a chart of accounts is an indexed list of all the different account classifications for your organization’s expenses.
+A COA is targeted to your company’s specific revenue streams and forms the core of your accounts chart system.

 2. Why do you need a Chart of Accounts?

-Your COA helps you track and report each class of items for which you spend or receive funds.
-It should: align with business’ financial structure and provide the level of detail you need in your financial statements.
+Your COA helps you track and report each class of data for which you spend or receive funds.
+It should align with your business’ financial structure and provide the level of detail you need in your financial statements.